-Claver's Fidelity « Catholic Insight
+Saint Peter Claver's Untiring Fidelity « Catholic Insight

 Saint Peter Claver (+Sept.
-8, 1654) was a Jesuit priest in the first missionary fervour of Ignatius’ nascent Society, a native of Spain, but who spent most of his life evangelizing in what is now Colombia, ministering with what means he could to the untold numbers of slaves brought over from Africa in conditions almost too horrible and inhuman to describe.
+8, 1654), whom we celebrate on this 9th day of September, was a Jesuit priest in the first missionary fervour of Ignatius’ nascent Society, a native of Spain, but who spent most of his life evangelizing in what is now Colombia, South America, ministering with what means he could to the untold numbers of slaves brought over from Africa in conditions almost too horrible and inhuman to describe.
 A fellow Jesuit and saint, the holy doorkeeper Alphonsus Rodriguez, who had the gift of prophecy, told Peter that his vocation was to serve in the colonies of ‘New Spain’ overseas, advice which spoke to Claver’s own heart, and with which he corresponded with the wholeness of that same heart.
 As he wrote in the notebook he kept: I must dedicate myself to the service of God until death, on the understanding that I am like a slave.
 And on his final profession in the Order, he signed Petrus Claver, aethiopum semper servus (Peter Claver, servant of the Ethiopians [that is, the Africans] forever).

-It is a sad testament that all-too many Christians supported the slave trade (as did many other religions, especially Muslims, the ‘greatest’ slave traders in history).
-But we – and the grunting, ill-educated goons pulling down statuary across the land – that is was also primarily the Catholic Church, and figures like Saint Peter Claver, who worked tirelessly to abolish this abominable practice.
-(Sadly, it seems that slavery is still alive and well, especially in the Islamic world – slavery has primarily been those of ‘colour’ enslaving others of ‘colour’; see, amongst any number of other examples, this archived article in the National Post.)
+It is a sad testament that all-too many Christians supported the slave trade (as did many other religions, especially Muslims, the most notorious slave traders in history, see this archived article in the National Post.).
+But the Catholic Church in all of her official teachings condemned this abominable practice, and figures like Saint Peter Claver worked tirelessly to alleviate its evils

-Read over the excerpt from his letters in today’s Office, vivid and concrete in its description of his charity, simple, direct, guileless – the slaves would arrive, crammed into cargo holds for months at sea, dirty, diseased, disrobed.
-Father Claver would bring them oranges, lemons, drinks, what clothing he would scrabble together – he would lend anyone who asked his cloak, and it was said that those who wore it were guaranteed lifelong good health.
+Read over the excerpt from his letters in today’s Office, vivid and concrete in its description of his charity, simple, direct, guileless.
+The slaves would arrive, crammed into cargo holds for months at sea, dirty, diseased, disrobed.
+Father Claver would bring them treats, oranges, lemons, drinks, what clothing he would scrabble together – he would lend anyone who asked his cloak, and it was said that those who wore it were guaranteed lifelong good health.
 He would give missions across the country, never staying in the fine homes of the traders and merchants, but lodging in the hovels of his beloved slaves, encouraging them in the spiritual life.
 And he did this, without stint, with no holidays or trips home, for four full decades.

 Besides his corporal works of mercy, it is estimated that the Jesuit personally baptized over 300,000 people, and heard the confessions of untold thousands also.
 As the Decree on Missionary Activity, Ad Gentes, from the Second Vatican Council defines the true and full missionary: